Undergraduate Catalog 2024-2025

 Admission to the nursing program is limited and based on selection of the most qualified applicants who meet all admission requirements.
 The program can be completed in 4 years if the student completes all prerequisite courses, is admitted to the nursing program in the junior year and successfully completes all nursing courses in sequence.

 Guaranteed Nursing Admission (GNA) to the WKU BSN program is available to first-time, full-time college freshmen and is not available for transfer students.
-Prior to completing the GNA application, you must apply for admission to WKU, submit your ACT scores and obtain a WKU ID number.
+Prior to completing the GNA application, you must apply for admission to WKU, submit your ACT or SAT scores and obtain a WKU ID number.
 See https://www.wku.edu/atwku/admissions.php for details.

 If awarded a GNA, students must maintain a 3.0 GPA while a full-time student in the pre-nursing program.
-GNA students must also initially obtain a grade of “B” or above in the following courses: CHEM 109, BIOL 131, BIOL 231, BIOL 207, NURS 102, and NURS 324.
+GNA students must also initially obtain a grade of “B” or above in the following courses: CHEM 109, BIOL 131, BIOL 231, BIOL 207, NURS 102, and NURS 337.
 All general education courses and nursing required prerequisite courses must be completed prior to entering the nursing program.

 GNA students who maintain the above standards will be guaranteed admission to the WKU BSN program in either the Fall or Spring semester on or before the third year.
 If the GNA student is not able to enroll in the BSN program during this timeframe for any reason, the student will forfeit the GNA status and must reapply to the nursing program with the general applicant pool to compete for a space in the BSN program.